Akher Zapheer: Comeback and new music (2018- )

 In September 2018, a shocking comeback was announced when Akher Zapheer's name headlined Egyptian music festival "Music Park 2".
-The band returned with the same members except for guitarist Abdulrahman Alatari who joined Autostrad during Akher Zapheer's hiatus and was replaced by guitarist Amr Abukhlif.
+The band returned with the same members.

 The band mentioned during its first interaction with the fans after the comeback that as soon as they are done with "Music Park 2" they are gonna be fully active and will start working on their new album Emm Elmousiqa.
-Basem Sayej also added that he wrote new material in 2018 for a 3rd album that will be named Tho’ban.
+Basem Sayej also added that he wrote new material in 2018 for a 3rd album that will be named Tho3ban.

 On October 5, 2018, Akher Zapheer performed at Music Park festival for an epic comeback performance.
 The setlist featured songs from their debut album Converse Culture and their next 2 albums Emm Elmousiqa and Tho’ban.

 In March 2019, It was announced that Akher Zapheer are participating in Redbull Soundclash in Egypt playing against Jordanian band Autostrad on April 4 of the same year.

 Akher Zapheer showed a huge talent at Redbull Soundclash and their performance was admired by the thousdands who attended the show as they played a couple of their most rocking songs on the Warm-up round.
 And covered Egyptian veteran Mohamed Mounir's " Ashky Lmeen " turning it into a rock tune on "The Cover" round.
-Akher Zapheer’s performance witnessed their talent in playing different genres other than rock such as: Jazz, Reggae and Electronic.
+Akher Zapheer's performance witnessed their talent in playing different genres other than rock such as: Jazz, Reggae and Electronic.

-On May 2019, Photos of Akher Zapheer in rehearsal room showed Masis Mardirossian on drums replacing Motaz Almasri who left the band.
+In May 2019, photos of Akher Zapheer in the rehearsal room showed Masis Mardirossian on drums replacing Motaz Almasri who left the band.
 Masis played his very first live performance with Akher Zapheer on PPTT Red Online Concert.
-The band’s performance featured 3 of their big hits in addition to a new song named "Kaslan".
+The band's performance featured 3 of their big hits in addition to a new song named "Kaslan".

 In June 2019, Akher Zapheer performed in the celebration of Europe Day in Jordan.

 In July 2019, Akher Zapheer headlined Jordanian music festival "Redbull Local Vocals".

 In August 2019, Akher Zapheer Played an epic sold out show in Alexandria.
 The band's performance was 2 hours long and the setlist contained 22 songs.

 In October 2019, Akher Zapheer played their very first gig in Lebanon.